ankitanand200193/GradedAssignment-on-Container-Orchestration/README.md

 # Graded Assignment on Container Orchestration

+## Pre-requisites
+1. You have to post data using below POST register path
+2. Keep the backend running
+3.

 ## Issues in backend

 1. .env file was named as config.env
 2. index.js .env file path is modified ```require("dotenv").config({ path: ".env" });```
-3. PORT is missing in the .env file.
+3. **PORT** is missing in the .env file.
+4. comment out the HASH_KEY and JWT_SECRET_KEY in the .env file.

 ## Get & POST API Endpoints